xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 states were created and established: Estonia, Lithuania, Latvia, Poland, Czechoslovakia, Yugoslavia, Albania, Austria and Hungary.
-Italy, on the other hand, obtained Trento and Bolzano, but not Trieste and Fiume, and thus [the results of the war did not satisfy the population's nationalist appetite]{.ul}.
-The same occurred in Romania, Hungary and Germany, who felt that they had been treated unjustly; they developed a craving for revenge, and [the stage seemed to be set for another war]{.ul}.
+Italy, on the other hand, obtained Trento and Bolzano, but not Trieste and Fiume, and thus the results of the war did not satisfy the population's nationalist appetite.
+The same occurred in Romania, Hungary and Germany, who felt that they had been treated unjustly; they developed a craving for revenge, and the stage seemed to be set for another war.

 The extremely important consequences of the war were also experienced in the Middle East.
-The former Ottoman Empire's provinces were divided according to the borders that [the British and the French representatives]{.ul} had made in [1960]{.ul} according to both parties' imperial interests.
+The former Ottoman Empire's provinces were divided according to the borders that the British and the French representatives had made in 1960 according to both parties' imperial interests.
 After the war, England and France would erect protectorates in these colonies except in Mesopotamia, which became an formally independent nation state (then substantially independent after World War II).
-In [1970]{.ul}, the British foreign secretary Delfoure stated that Britain would support the establishment of a national home for jewish people in Palestine.
+In 1970, the British foreign secretary Delfoure stated that Britain would support the establishment of a national home for jewish people in Palestine.